HPCE/hpce_2014_cw3/readme.md

 _Dislaimer: Never write your own fourier transform for production use.
 Everything you do here will be slower and less accurate than existing FFT libraries._

+_Note: Thanks to @bwh10 for identifying a number of problems in the instructions, and supplying solutions._

 1. Evironment and setup
 =======================